Click to Skip Ad

 Gary Oldman in “Slow Horses.”
 Image source: Apple

-In Slow Horses‘ fourth season, such details add indispensable texture to a story that revels in subverting the tropes of traditional espionage dramas.
+In Slow Horses‘ fourth season, such details add indispensable texture to a story that revels in subverting the tropes of traditional espionage drama.
 Unlike those on the big screen, the spies here have dadbods and all manner of flaws and disorders.
 There’s a gambling addict and an alcoholic.
 More than one has anger issues.
 All of them are castaways who sit at the little kids’ table now, where they can only dream of a life less ordinary.
-When the glamorous Emma Flyte — the new head of MI5’s internal security squad known as “the dogs” — derides Lamb’s team at one point in the new season as “the rejects,” he shoots back that they don’t like being called that.
+When at one point the glamorous Emma Flyte — the new head of MI5’s internal security squad known as “the dogs” — derides Lamb’s team as “the rejects,” he snipes that they don’t like being called that.

 Asked how he’d describe them instead, Lamb quips without missing a beat: “The rejects.”